-We conducted this audit from February through December 202211 in accordance with the standards applicable to financial audits contained in the Government Auditing Standards issued by the Comptroller General of the U.S.
+We conducted this performance audit from February through December 202312 in accordance with the standards applicable to financial audits contained in the Government Auditing Standards issued by the Comptroller General of the U.S.

 We supported the IPA firm in obtaining reasonable assurance about whether the financial statements were free of material misstatements (whether caused by error or fraud).
 Absolute assurance is not attainable because of the nature of audit evidence and the characteristics of fraud.
 Therefore, an audit conducted in accordance with the standards applicable to financial audits contained in Government Auditing Standards may not detect a material misstatement.
 However, the IPA firm and OIG are responsible for ensuring that appropriate Postal Service officials are aware of any significant deficiencies that come to our attention.
-We discussed our observations and conclusions with the IPA firm throughout the audit and with Postal Service management formally on December 1, 2022 and included their comments where appropriate.
+We discussed our observations and conclusions with the IPA firm throughout the audit.
+Postal Service management elected to waive the exit conference.